interfaced/app-launcher/README.md

 AppLauncher allows running Smart TV and STB application avoiding standard installation process.

-AppLauncher lets to create list of applications’ URLs to run.
+AppLauncher lets to create list of applications URLs to run.
 URLs are sorted according to last activities: adding or launching.

 Install AppLauncher once and easily run dozens of your applications at Smart TV